• Skip to primary navigation

 Tweet

-Easy Roasted Butternut & Acorn Squash with Sage Brown Butter Pinterest Pin
+Easy Roasted Butternut & Acorn Squash with Sage Brown Butter pinterest pin image

 Easy Roasted Butternut & Acorn Squash with Sage Brown Butter is the perfect side for the season!

-Easy Roasted Butternut & Acorn Squash with Sage Brown Butter in white bowl with a blue strip napkin
+close up of Easy Roasted Butternut & Acorn Squash with Sage Brown Butter on metal baking sheet

 Tender, caramelized pieces of squash are roasted to perfection and drizzled with a simple but sophisticated sage brown butter and garnished with crispy sage.